8. Dolphin – Phase 5#

 8.2.
 Records in Dolphin#

 Records in Dolphin are similar to structs in C (or Java classes without methods).
-They are the only form of user-defined data types, allow the grouping of data of different types under a single entity.
-Record types are declared using record keyword, which has the following syntax:
+They are the only form of user-defined data types.
+Records allow grouping data of different types under a single entity.
+Record types are declared using the record keyword, which has the following syntax:

 record <record-type-name> {